 During the past year, a special effort was made to follow up on complaints previously submitted to the United Nations Committee against Torture (CAT) and the Human Rights Committee.
-Thus, during a mission to Paraguay in September 2012, the OMCT held a fruitful meeting with the Office of the Attorney General, the official responsible for the implementation of the decisions of the United Nations treaty bodies.
+During a mission to Paraguay in September 2012, the OMCT held a fruitful meeting with the Office of the Attorney General, the official responsible for the implementation of the decisions of the treaty bodies.

 Read the Annual Report 2012 here.